redhataccess/pantheon/README.md

 1. Remove `WIP` from the title of the pull request.
 1. Click **Request Review** and enter `@redhataccess/pantheon-developers`.

-The developers check that the **Tech review passed** label has been added to the pull request and peer pull request approval provided, then accept it.
+The developers check that the **Tech review complete** label has been added to the pull request and peer pull request approval provided, then accept it.

 ## Installing Pantheon